qmk/qmk_firmware/tmk_core/protocol/chibios/README.md

 - USB string descriptors are a mess.
 I did not find a way to cleanly generate the right structures from actual strings, so the definitions in individual keyboards' `config.h` are ugly as heck.
 - There are some random constants left so far, e.g. 5ms sleep between calling `keyboard_task` in `main.c`.
 There should be no such in `usb_main.c`.
 Everything is based on timers/interrupts/kernel scheduling (well except `keyboard_task`), so no periodically called things (again, except `keyboard_task`, which is just how TMK is designed).
 - It is easy to add some code for testing (e.g. blink LED, do stuff on button press, etc...) - just create another thread in `main.c`, it will run independently of the keyboard business.
 - Jumping to bootloader works, but it is not entirely pleasant, since it is very much MCU dependent.
+The code is now geared towards STM32 chips and their built-in bootloaders.
 So, one needs to dig out the right address to jump to, and pass it to the compiler in the `Makefile`.
 Also, a patch to upstream ChibiOS is needed (supplied), because it `ResetHandler` needs adjusting.
+- Sleep LED works, but at the moment only on/off, i.e. no breathing.
 - The USB stack works pretty completely; however there are bits of other TMK stuff that are not done yet:

 ### Immediate todo

-- suspend
+- power saving for suspend?
-- sleep led
+- PWM for sleep led

+### Not tested, but possibly working

+- backlight

 ### Missing / not working (TMK vs ChibiOS bits)

-- eeprom / bootmagic (will be chip dependent)
+- eeprom / bootmagic (will be chip dependent; eeprom needs to be emulated in flash, which means less writes; wear-levelling?)

 ### Tried with